BioBoost/course-object-oriented-programming-with-cpp/README.md

 The LABs are there to practice what you have learned in the theory lessons.
 You will get some assignments through the semester on which you will be graded.

 This course also contains extra exercises to practice your OOP skills in either Java or C++ (or another language of your preference).
 There may be occasions for tests but these will mostly be announced.

 ### ECTS

 For the exact details on the LABs, exams and tests you should take a look at the ECTS fiche of this course.

+## Course Objectives

+Below is a quick overview of the objectives of this course.
+By the end of the semester you should be able to check each of these of and consider them to be part of your programming skillset.

+At the end of this course, students will be able to
+- [ ] create basic OO applications in C++
+- [ ] develop custom classes following good practices
+- [ ] reuse implementation by applying composition and inheritance concepts
+- [ ] separate interface from implementation by using header files and implementation files
+- [ ] identify the different steps in the C++ compilation process
+- [ ] compile and use existing libraries
+- [ ] develop their own libraries
+- [ ] document code/libraries using doxygen and UML diagrams
+- [ ] create small applications for mBed compatible systems using the offline toolchain
+- [ ] indentify candidates and define abstract classes
+- [ ] create and use interfaces
+- [ ] make correct use of multiple inheritance in C++
+- [ ] catch and throw custom exceptions for advanced error handling

+Note that the objectives are not ordered based on their importance but more in order on which they are present in the course.

+Some of the above objectives rely on topics covered in the course "Software Engineering" taught at VIVES University College.
+It is expected that you can apply them for this course.
+Some examples are the use of Doxygen, UML diagrams and some well-known design patterns.
+All code solutions are expected to adhere to the good practices of developing software (DRY, SOLID, ...) and should be free of the well-known code smells.